-- Completed Form 8 report from a Specialist Teacher or suitably qualified professional such as a Specialist Assessor or Educational Psychologist, that is signed with the assessor's certificate. - Previous Access Arrangement evidence from schools or other education providers. - Subject teachers examples of work as appropriate as normal way of working. - Subject teachers evidence of need for an assessment and access arrangement. - Results of baseline tests e.g. reading/comprehension age, writing tests - · Education, Health and Care Plans. - Long term medical condition/disability with supporting consultant's letter. - External agency involvement E.G. SIT, EPS - We will also take into consideration a private diagnosis e.g., dyslexia screening.
+- Completed Form 8 report from a Specialist Teacher or suitably qualified professional such as a Specialist Assessor or Educational Psychologist, that is signed with the assessor's certificate. - Previous Access Arrangement evidence from schools or other education providers. - Examples of work provided by subject teachers to demonstrate normal way of working. - Example assessments demonstrating the need for and use of the access arrangement. - Evidence of need forms completed by teachers demonstrating how the need or difficulty impacts the student's learning within lessons. - Results of baseline tests e.g. reading/comprehension age, writing tests. - Education, Health and Care Plans. - Long term medical condition/disability with supporting consultant's letter. - External agency involvement E.G. SIT, EPS - We will also take into consideration a private diagnosis.